Enumeration of meanders and Masur-Veech volumes: Introduction

 as described above for all $n\le N$.
 Define

 \begin{Theorem} For any pair of \textit{trivalent} plane trees $\cT_{bottom},\cT_{top}$, having the total number $p$ of leaves (vertices of valence one) the following limit exists:

 \end{Theorem} The quantity $\cyl_{1}\big(\cQ(1^{p-4},-1^p)\big)$ in the above formula is related to Masur--Veech volume of the moduli space of meromorphic quadratic differentials.
-Its definition and role would be discussed in section~\ref{s:strategy}.
+Its definition and role will be discussed in Section~\ref{s:strategy}.

-The quantity in this Theorem should be interpreted as the asymptotic probability $\prob_{\mathit{connected}}(\cT_{bottom},\cT_{top})$ with which a random choice of twist identifying a pair of random arc systems of fixed combinatorial types of the same cardinality defines a meander.
-To be more accurate, one should rather speak of asymptotic \textit{frequency} of meanders among resulting multicurves.
+The quantity $\prob_1(\cQ(1^{p-4},-1^p))$ can be seen as the asymptotic probability that a random gluing of a pair of random arc systems with $p$ minimal arcs produces a meander.
+To be more accurate, one should rather speak of asymptotic \textit{density} of meanders among the resulting multicurves.

-Theorem~\ref{th:trivalent:trees:connected:proportion} is proved at the end of section~\ref{ss:Proofs:fractions}.We will actually state and prove a more general statement, Theorem~\ref{th:any:trees:connected:proportion}, where not only trivalent trees are considered.
+Theorem~\ref{th:trivalent:trees:connected:proportion} is proved at the end of Section~\ref{ss:Proofs:fractions}.We will actually state and prove a more general statement, Theorem~\ref{th:any:trees:connected:proportion}, where not only trivalent trees are considered.

-The fact that this asymptotic frequency is nonzero is already somehow unexpected.
-For example, for the pair of trees as on the right side of Figure~\ref{fig:meander} the corresponding asymptotic frequency is equal to
+The fact that this asymptotic density is nonzero is already somehow unexpected.
+For example, for the pair of trees as on the right side of Figure~\ref{fig:meander} each of the \textit{reduced} trees contains a single vertex of valence three and three vertices of valence one (three leaves), so we have six leaves in total.
+The corresponding asymptotic density for such pair of reduced trees is equal to